Pomroka/TWT_Challenges_Tester/Readme.md

 ------

-## To download individual file from GitHub
+## To download tester for individual challenge/file from GitHub

+You can switch branch to branch with that challenge, then click `Code` and `Download ZIP`

+Or from command line:

 ```sh
 # Linux